 Over many years, Quakers have worked to support the development of lasting peace with justice in Israel Palestine.
-In the past few years several monthly meetings and yearly meetings have issued minutes of support for boycott and divestment as a nonviolent approach to advocate for change.
+In the past few years several monthly meetings and yearly meetings have issued minutes of support for boycott and divestment and the No Way To Treat a Child campaign as a nonviolent approach to advocate for change.
 Ann Arbor Meeting, Swannanoa Valley Meeting, Illinois Yearly Meeting to name just a few have expressed concern and actively advocated for peace and there is a growing energy and movement emerging among Friends.
 Q-PIN (The Quaker Palestine Israel Network) was founded in the Fall of 2013 to support the growth of this movement of Friends, to educate about boycott, divestment, and sanctions as a nonviolent approach, and to work together across Quaker meetings and churches and with the interfaith movement for greater impact.

 A committee of the Ann Arbor Friends Meeting [Ann Arbor, MI]